Caribbean Grains Spreads the Fine Art of Baking

 “What we are aiming at is giving a consistent product every time the baker is starting his process, helping them to rationalise and practising economy, mostly by weighing the product because, at the end of the day, not weighing products can make a big difference in terms of earning and losing.
 And no one knows that you are winning when you are getting a little heavier product, but your bottom line will know it.
 So, we are trying to get the same cause and effect from these training sessions.”

-The Managing Director added that Caribbean Grains is a new Company which must prove itself to its customers.
+The Managing Director added that Caribbean Grains is a new Company that must prove itself to its customers.
 He described the level of business with local bakers as “good” and “picking up.”

 “The people have a better response to our product.
 We are very happy with the way they are willing to re-assess us.
 Nobody likes to change, but the change is welcome, and more and more we hear people saying that they want to buy Saint Lucian products because it generates Saint Lucian employment.”